 Track Access Charges for Testing

-In so far as a TOC proposing to operate passenger services needs to operate non-passenger services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.2 (Passenger TOC) above other than IRC and may also be liable to pay an Additional Inspection Charge ("AIC").
-The AIC will be comprised of the costs reasonably incurred in relation to the testing undertaken."
+In so far as a TOC proposing to operate passenger services needs to operate non-passenger services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.2 (Passenger TOC) other than IRC and may also be liable to pay an Additional Inspection Charge ("AIC").
+The AIC will be comprised of the costs reasonably incurred in relation to the testing undertaken.”

-In so far as a TOC operates freight services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.2 (Freight TOC) above and may be liable to an AIC.
+In so far as a TOC operates freight services during a testing period, it will be liable to pay all components of the track access charges as set out in section 6.2 (Freight TOC) and may be liable to an AIC.
 The AIC will be payable by the TOC on the same basis as described above.

 Station Access Charges for Testing

 In so far as a TOC proposing to operate passenger services requires station access as part of running non-passenger services during a testing period, the TOC will be liable to pay a fixed sum of £1 as the station access charge.
-For running passenger services during a testing period, the TOC will be liable to pay all of the components of the station access charges as set out in section 6.3 (Station Access Charges) above.
+For running passenger services during a testing period, the TOC will be liable to pay all of the components of the station access charges as set out in section 6.3 (Station Access Charges).

 A TOC proposing to operate freight services during a testing period will not be liable for any station access charges.